‘Twas the Night Before Christmas Aboard the ‘Black Sark’

-The whole discovery of Serra was simply amazing and all credit is due my editor at Sterling Publishing.
+The whole discovery of Serra was simply amazing and all credit is due to my editor at Sterling Publishing.
 Serra had submitted a portfolio to Sterling and one look at his artwork and they knew he was perfect.

 All the communication regarding the artwork was done between Serra and Sterling, or Sterling and me.
 I never spoke to him by phone, communicated by email, or anything.
 It would have been heavenly to talk to him, but sometimes you have to trust your art director and this was a case where I totally put my trust in them from the start.

-Were you given an opportunity to share ideas about the art?
+Were you given an opportunity to share ideas about art?
 (Or did you even want such an opportunity?)

 I had very little to give since the art was so splendid.
 I almost think it was eerie how perfectly he captured the world I envisioned.
-But there were tiny things like “I want to see more seaweed on Sir Peggedy,” or “His tooth needs to be golder,” since this was boldly expressed in the verses themselves.
+But there were tiny things like “I want to see more seaweed on Sir Peggedy,” or “His tooth needs to be golden,” since this was boldly expressed in the verses themselves.

-I also wanted more people of all colors and races because pirate worlds were pretty diverse, when you think about it.
+I also wanted more people of all colors and races because pirate worlds were pretty diverse when you think about it.

 Any insight into why your editor at Sterling selected Sebastia to illustrate?

 His artwork was modern, moody, had an edgy quality to it that was appealing.
 Similar to Lane Smith, I think.
-Lots of clutter, but I mean that in a postive way.
+Lots of clutter, but I mean that in a positive way.
 Detail upon detail.
 He could also handle crowds of pirates in one picture, which, when you look at the illustrations, you can see this was necessary.
-They were also struck by the world he had created on his own with my language as the starting board—the monkey running around, the fish hanging on the Christmas tree, the treasure map with it’s unique geography.
+They were also struck by the world he had created on his own with my language as the starting board—the monkey running around, the fish hanging on the Christmas tree, the treasure map with its unique geography.
 It was all in the details.